Procedure Details

 Definitions for Student Modifications

-• Pregnancy, childbirth and pregnancy-related conditions: include (but are not limited to) pregnancy, childbirth, false pregnancy, miscarriage, termination of pregnancy, abortion services, lactation, conditions arising in connection with pregnancy, and recovery from any of these conditions, in accordance with federal law.
+- Pregnancy, childbirth and pregnancy-related conditions: include (but are not limited to) pregnancy, childbirth, false pregnancy, miscarriage, termination of pregnancy, termination of pregnancy services, lactation, conditions arising in connection with pregnancy, and recovery from any of these conditions, in accordance with federal law.
 Throughout this procedure, the use of the phrase “pregnancy, childbirth and pregnancy-related conditions” encompasses all conditions within the non-exhaustive list above.

-• Pregnancy-Related Conditions and Parenting Student Modification Form (PRP): A document that enables students to communicate their pregnancy or pregnancy-related modifications to faculty.
-The Pregnancy Modification Form is individualized and will not be generated until the student requests a modification, provides sufficient documentation, and engages in the individualized modification process.
+- Title IX Reasonable Modification Memo: A document that enables students to communicate their pregnancy or pregnancy-related modifications to faculty.
+The Pregnancy Modification Memo is individualized and will not be generated until the student requests a modification, and engages in the individualized modification process.

-• Alternative Assignments: If a medically necessary absence for a student who is affected by pregnancy, childbirth or pregnancy related conditions prevents a student from completing an in-class assignment, when possible, instructors are required to create an alternative assignment of equivalent value for the student to complete.
+- Alternative Assignments: If a medically necessary absence for a student who is affected by pregnancy, childbirth or pregnancy-related conditions prevents a student from completing an in-class assignment, when possible, instructors are required to create an alternative assignment of equal value for the student to complete.

-• Lactation: A student will be permitted to take breaks for lactation/pumping.
+- Lactation: A student will be permitted to take breaks for lactation/milk expression.
 For in-class lactation breaks, students will be directed to the nearest private lactation space on campus.
-For programs or activities with off-campus locations, students should be provided with a private lactation space that does not include restrooms.
+For programs or activities with off-campus locations, students should be provided with a private lactation space that is not a restroom.
 Students who require lactation breaks while attending class in a virtual format are permitted to turn their cameras off without penalty.